lleevveell66/HyperClock/README.md

 - Red -> Pin 4 (5V)
 - Black -> Pin 6 (GND)
 - Blue -> Pin 7 (GPIO 4)

+A 4.7k resistor must be soldered between the red and yellow wires (power and data), which is required as a pullup from the DATA to VCC line when using the sensor.

+A photo tutorial will be coming soon...

 #### No Indoor Temperature Data